Hello and welcome to The Rocky Safari! I’m Rocky Trifari and solo travel is my passion. I’ll help you design a

 I love to test my own limits and I’ve come to realize I’m the happiest when I’m trekking far beyond the border of my comfort zone.

 People are sometimes surprised to learn that I identify as an introvert because I also happen to be very outgoing.
-(A distinction I discuss a lot about on my blog.)
+(A distinction I discuss in great detail on my blog.)
 As a matter of fact, I love meeting new people and discovering new things.
 I’m definitely not shy.
 I frequently speak to large audiences for work and I readily introduce myself to strangers.
 I guess it’s because I love to learn and I’m curious about seemingly everything.

 In 2013, I graduated from a vocational high school where I studied graphic design and spent my senior year taking all of my classes at a local college.
 While I decided not to pursue digital design in college, I continue to treat photography and web design as two hobbies I deeply care about.
 That’s why I have continued to publish original, new content on here since 2013.
 I love to travel and blog whenever I have any free time.

 Aside from that, I am also a huge fan of foreign languages (as you may have guessed from the intro, namely Chinese!)
 Then in 2019, I moved to Spain where I studied Spanish.
 You could say I’m somewhat of a “polyglot-in-training.”

 A few things that are interesting about me: I volunteered as a tour guide at a Chinese Summer Camp for over two years and led approximately 200 Chinese students to famous landmarks all along the US East Coast.
-At the age of 15, this was one of my earliest experiences with leaving home to travel independently.
+At the age of 15, this was one of my earliest experiences leaving home to travel independently.